kevgo/tikibase/README.md

 You manage changes to your knowledge base using a version control system like Git, Mercurial, or whatever they use in the future.
-The open-source CLI application in this repository is an optional linter that helps keep a Tikibase consistent by finding and fixing these issues:
+The open-source CLI application in this repository is an optional linter that helps keep a Tikibase consistent by finding and fixing:

 - **broken links/images:** links pointing to non-existing local files
 - **orphaned resources:** non-Markdown files not referenced by a Markdown document
-- **missing backlinks:** if document A links to document B, document B must also link to document A
 - **links to the same document:** document A should not contain links to document A
 - **inconsistent heading capitalization:** when you use `## FooBar` and